ceu-lang/ceu/docs/requests.md

 <...>   // do something else
 ```

-After the `emit PING` and while in the `await PONG`, the `par/or` might abort
+After the `emit PING` and while idle in the `await PONG`, the `par/or` might
-the ongoing request due to awaking from the `await 5s`.
+abort the ongoing request due to awaking from the `await 5s`.
-Note that the application is no longer interested in the `PONG` answer: the
+In this case, the application is no longer interested in the `PONG` answer,
-`str` is out of scope and the `_printf()` will never execute.
+given that `str` is out of scope and the `_printf()` will never execute.
 However, the `emit PING` started the communication and the remote node might do
-unnecessary work and also transfer data that will never be used.
+unnecessary work in addition too transfer data that will never be used.

-To overcome this inefficiency, the `emit`/`await` sequence needs to include a
+To overcome this inefficiency, the `emit`-`await` sequence needs to include a
-`finalize` clause to cancel the ongoing request in the case the enclosing block
+`finalize` clause to cancel the ongoing request if the enclosing block
 terminates:

 ```